LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Algorithms & Data Structres/linkedList.md

 ---
-title: Linked list
+title: Linked List
 description: Linked list
 tags: [java, collections, data structures, linked list]
 ---

-## Arrays vs Linked lists
+## Arrays vs Linked Lists

 When implementing collections with arrays we can encounter a few issues.
 An array uses a fixed given size which leads us to implementing algorithms that only work for that fixed amount.
 To solve this issue when adding elements we could also make an array that is one size larger, copy everything over and then add the new element.
 Another approach is when the array gets full we increase its size by either a fixed amount that could also change depending on how many times we have already increased the size.
 Meaning the array is either always full or we use to much space.